Migrating from v0.7

 docker compose up -dTroubleshooting migration issues

-Section titled “Troubleshooting migration issues”Migration warning in logs but app starts fine: This is expected if you had legacy env vars set.
-Remove them and restart.
+Section titled “Troubleshooting migration issues”Migration warning in logs but app starts fine: verify the app in the web UI, then clean up any leftover legacy DVR env vars from your compose file.

 Next steps